Derv6464/softwareTesting/README.md

 $ python testWeb.py
 ```
 You can view the final reports of the coverage and mutation testing [here](#results) or
 view the full results of the coverage report or the mutation tests through the files in the results folder in the repo.
-To view the overall coverage report, view the index.html file.
+To view the overall coverage report, view the index.html file in the results folder.

 ## Project Outline
 Our project is a basic room booking system using a simiple HTML website.
 The goal of this project was to demonstrate our knowledge of testing.